vega/vega-lite/CONTRIBUTING.md

 For development, once you have [setup the repository](#repository-setup), you can run `yarn run site` to serve the github page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).

-Note that when you checkout different branches, the compiled script for the website might be reset.
-In such case, the examples may not show up on the webpage.
-You will have to run `yarn run build:site`.
+Note that when you checkout different branches, the compiled JavaScript for the website might be reset.
+You will have to run `yarn run build:site` to recompile the JavaScript so that interactive examples work.

 ### Documentation Guide